 Experiencing the full range of our children’s emotions when they’re toddlers can be challenging.
 But what about when they’re four, five and six and they’re still having angry outbursts?

 Dealing with tantrums can leave us feeling frustrated and helpless – and we can easily wind up feeling angry and blaming ourselves.
-Karen Young, psychologist and founder of Hey Sigmund, explains the best ways to help our children manage their big emotions.
+Karen Young, child development expert and founder of Hey Sigmund, explains the best ways to help our children manage their big emotions.

 Listen to Karen Young on Feed Play Love